|

 4 - Multi-Agent and Bio-Inspired Algorithms and Applications for Distributed Systems

-5 - Modeling, Simulation and Optimization of Peer-to-peer environments
+5 - Modeling, Simulation and Optimization

 6 - Parallel and Distributed Data Storage